YuncongMa/pNet/README.md

 5. HCP volume: It is similar to MNI volume space.

-# Precomputed gFNs
+# Existing group-level FNs
-pNet can load precomputed gFNs as reference to obtain personalized FNs for individual fMRI data. <br />
+pNet can load existing group-level FNs as reference to obtain personalized FNs for individual fMRI data. <br />
 Here we provided 17 FN results (/Group_FN/HCP_Surface/gFN_17_HCP_Surface.mat) for HCP S1200. <br />
 And several sets of FN results (k=17, 25, 50, 75, 100, 125, 150) for iSTAGING (/Group_FN/iSTAGING_Volume/gFN_17_iSTAGING_Volume.mat). <br />
 More precomputed gFNs will come in future release.